ANJITHAABHI/OCR/README.md

 ├── OCR_AI_TA2_Presentation    # Project presentation slides
 ├── SROIE_Audit_Report.csv     # Sample output from the forensic audit
 └── README.md                  # Project documentation

 ```

+Installation
+To set up the environment, ensure you have Python 3.8+ installed, then run:

+Bash
+pip install -r requirements.txt
+Note: If you are using a GPU (like the RTX 4060), ensure your CUDA version matches your PyTorch installation.

+Dataset Access
+The model is trained and evaluated on the SROIE (Scanned Receipts OCR and Information Extraction) dataset.
+You can download the official data from the following sources:

+Kaggle (Pre-organized): SROIE Dataset on Kaggle: https://www.kaggle.com/datasets/urbikn/sroie-datasetv2

 ## 📊 Results
 The model demonstrates robust performance on structured financial documents: